 When police exited the club, a spontaneous protest sprang up.
 In what has been called “the shot heard round the world” for LGBTQ+ rights, protesters rioted in various parts of the city over the next three days.

 Democracy Now states that one historian estimates there were just 50 to 60 gay groups in the U.S. at the time of the riots.
 One year later, that number had swelled to 1,500.
 Two years after Stonewall, there were 2,500 gay rights groups in the country.

 The LGBTQ+ rights movement had officially arrived.

-After Stonewall, gay rights groups formed in nearly every major city in the nation.
-And just one year and a day after the riots, the very first Gay Pride marches took place in New York City, Los Angeles, San Francisco and Chicago.
+After the Stonewall uprising, gay rights groups formed in nearly every major city in the nation.
+And just one year and a day after the riots, the very first Gay Pride marches took place in New York City, Los Angeles, San Francisco, and Chicago.